erikvanmechelen/creative-process/README.md

 ## Align your Personality to Your Creative Process

+“I leave Sisyphus at the foot of the mountain.
+One always finds one's burden again.
+But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
+He too concludes that all is well.
+This universe henceforth without a master seems to him neither sterile nor futile.
+Each atom of that stone, each mineral flake of that night-filled mountain, in itself, forms a world.
+The struggle itself toward the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy.” - Albert Camus

 In [my first presentation](https://docs.google.com/presentation/d/1tDY04vJ1qmYmsECIxYw0qaBC6HsX6ZLHBHDJ2Xym8xY/edit?usp=sharing) for TestKitchen, I hypothesized that an understanding of one's personality, when aligned with one's creative process, might result in improved creative outcomes.

 [View the Google Slide Presentation: How to Create Your Creative Process](https://docs.google.com/presentation/d/1tDY04vJ1qmYmsECIxYw0qaBC6HsX6ZLHBHDJ2Xym8xY/edit?usp=sharing)